kirkins/Cyber-Crime-Micro-Course/attacks/credential_stuffing.md

 Another attack that can be used in conjunction with credential stuffing is SSL certificate unpinning.
 This is where a certificate which has been compiled into a mobile app is extracted.
 Once the certificate has been extracted it can be used to make requests as a mobile device instead of through the normal web API.
 Often companies that have captcha on their website will not have captcha on the mobile app, thus by pretending to be a mobile app an attack can become much more efficient.

+Another technique that can be used in conjunction with credential stuffing is SSL certificate unpinning.
+This is where a certificate which has been compiled into an app to prevent MiTM and packet sniffing is disabled.
+Once the certificate has been disabled the network traffic can be analyzed and that data used to create a configuration file.
+Often a configuration file based on a mobile app traffic is more efficient than one using website traffic.
+This is because often companies that require completing a captcha on their website don't have the same requirment on their mobile app.

+Some servers only require changing a user-agent value to disable captcha completely where others are more complicated and secure.

 **Note: Password Hasing**

 A successful SQL attack can yield a list of hashed or unhashed passwords.
 Hashed passwords are ones which are transformed using a one-way function which transforms them into a standard sized string of scrambled charachters.
 The same password input run through the same hashing algorithm will always produce the same hased result.